justinyang333/Stock-Prediction-Project/README.md

 ### Supervised Learning Technique

-Our problem space necessitated the usage of a supervised, regression machine learning technique.
-This can be demonstrated by the manner with which we supply both the features and targets that we intend to create a viable mapping from the data to the prediction.
-In addition, we intend to create target values that exist on a continuous, numerical scale (stock price).
+Our problem was addresssed using supervised regression machine learning techniques.
+This is demonstrated by the manner with which we supply both the stock features and our target prices.
+Our target values exist on a continuous, numerical scale (stock price, either close or open).
+Methods like random forest built on simplier regression by generating a decision tree of grouped feature sets, to determine a most effective, i.e. fit to the data model.

 ### Feature Engineering